oktadev/okta-spring-boot-react-crud-example/README.md

 #### Server Configuration

-Copy the values from `application.properties` into `src/main/resources/application.yml` and delete the file.
+Copy the values from `application.properties` into `src/main/resources/application.yml` and delete `application.properties`.

 ```yaml
 spring: